arupbipros/viz/docker/README.md

 - **Customer User**: customer@thingsboard.org / customer

 In case of any issues you can examine service logs for errors.
-For example to see ThingsBoard node logs execute the following command:
+For example to see Vizzionnaire node logs execute the following command:

 `
 $ docker-compose logs -f tb-core1 tb-core2 tb-rule-engine1 tb-rule-engine2 tb-mqtt-transport1 tb-mqtt-transport2